-FIGURE 3.
-Immunohistochemical analysis of SIRT1 in prostate tissues from patients with PCa.
-Immunohistochemical analysis for SIRT1 was performed on a custom made tissue microarray containing normal or benign prostate epithelium, high grade prostatic intraepithelial neoplasia, and prostate cancer samples with different Gleason patterns as well as on paraffin embedded tissue slides containing human prostate cancer tissue with adjacent normal prostate tissues.
-Details of the experiment are given under "Experimental Procedures."

-PCa, especially in the tumor specimens of Gleason pattern 3 and 4, compared with normal or benign prostate epithelium tissues (Table 1).
-Only 2.6% of normal or benign prostate epithelium samples showed strong staining compared with 27.1% of Gleason pattern 3 tumors and 60% of Gleason pattern 4 tumors.
-Further, the immunohistochemical analyses also showed that SIRT1 was localized primarily to the nucleus but did show some residual cytoplasmic localization (Fig. 3).
-These findings were confirmed by immunofluorescence analysis of endogenous SIRT1 levels, where SIRT1 was found to be abundantly expressed in PCa cells and showed both nuclear and cytoplasmic localization (Fig. S3).
-This finding was further supported by the observed cytoplasmic and nuclear localization of SIRT1 by the Western blot analyses (Fig. 7).
-Our findings are consistent with several published studies that have shown SIRT1 to be localized to both the cytoplasm and nucleus (40-42).
+Next, employing immunohistochemical analysis, we determined the levels of Sirt1 protein in the prostate tissue of patients with PCa.
+For this purpose, we utilized a custom tissue micro-array (made at the Department of Pathology and Laboratory Medicine) of human prostate cancer and normal or benign prostate epithelium tissues from 41 patients (3-9 samples per patient depending on heterogenicity) as well as paraffin embedded tissue slides containing human prostate cancer tissue with adjacent normal or benign prostate tissues.
+Interestingly, Sirt1 was found to be significantly overexpressed in human PCa tissues compared to adjacent normal or benign prostate tissues (Fig. 3).
+The staining was graded as negative (-), weak (+), moderate (++) or strong (+++) on the custom tissue micro-array.
+We found a significant overexpression of Sirt1 in PCa, especially in the tumor specimen of Gleason pattern 3 and 4, compared to normal or benign prostate epithelium tissues (Table 1).
+Only 2.6% of normal or benign prostate epithelium samples showed strong staining compared to 27.1% of Gleason pattern 3 tumors and 60% of Gleason pattern 4 tumors.
+Further, the immunohistochemical analyses also showed that Sirt1 was localized primarily to the nucleus, but did show some residual cytoplasmic localization (Fig. 3).
+These findings were confirmed by immunofluorescence analysis of endogenous Sirt1 levels where Sirt1 was found to be abundantly expressed in PCa cells and showed both nuclear and cytoplasmic localization (Sup.
+Fig. 3).
+This finding was further supported by the observed cytoplasmic and nuclear localization of Sirt1 by the western blot analyses (Fig. 7).
+Our findings are consistent with several published studies which have shown Sirt1 to be localized to both the cytoplasm and nucleus (40-42).